lucasmelin/lucasmelin-hugo/content/page/about.md

 ---
 author: Lucas Melin
 title: About Me
-date: 2021-07-15
 description:
-keywords: ["about-us", "about-hugo", "contact"]
+keywords: ["about"]
 type: about
 ---

-During my free time [I like to read](https://literal.club/lucasmelin), do word games like the New York Times crossword or [Puzzmo](https://www.puzzmo.com) and listen to podcasts.
+During my free time I like to read, play word games like the New York Times crossword or [Puzzmo](https://www.puzzmo.com) and listen to podcasts.
 I also like playing puzzle games, especially those made by [Zachtronics](https://www.zachtronics.com/).

 ## Some of my favourite podcasts